dpretet/friscv/doc/project_mgt_hw.md

     - [X] Derive from iCache
     - [X] Add pusher stage for write access
     - [X] APROT[2] pour instruction or data hint
-- [~] Memfy:
-    - [X] Support outstanding write request
-    - [X] Don’t block write if AW / W are ready
-    - [X] Don’t block write until BCH but block any further read if pending write (in-order only)
-    - [ ] Detect IO requests to forward info for FENCE execution (token system)

 # BACKLOG

 N.B. :
-- Counters and timers should be rework for multi hart architecture, and probably adapted for platform specific configurations
+- Counters and timers should be reworked for multi hart architecture, and probably adapted for platform specific configurations
 - Any new feature and ISA should be carefully study to ensure a proper exception and interrupt handling